mineiros-io/terraform-aws-cognito-user-pool/README.md

 [![AWS Provider Version][badge-tf-aws]][releases-aws-provider]
 [![Join Slack][badge-slack]][slack]

-# terraform-aws-cognito-user-pool
+# mineiros-io/cognito-user-pool/aws

 A [Terraform] module for deploying and managing [Cognito User Pools] on [Amazon Web Services (AWS)][AWS].

-***This module supports Terraform v0.13 as well as v0.12.20 and above and is compatible with the terraform AWS provider v3 as well as v2.54 and above.***
+*This module supports Terraform v0.14, v0.13 as well as v0.12.20 and above and is compatible with the terraform AWS provider v3 as well as v2.54 and above.*

+**We, [Mineiros][mineiros-library], offer [professional support][mineiros-pricing] for this module.**

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)